WaleedYousaf/ts-basic/README.md

         "target": "es6",
         "module": "es2015",
 - Make sure we are running the html/htm static pages on a local or a remote server instead of file system, as modules require a server.
-Viusal Studio's `Live Server` can be a good and easy option for local server
+Viusal Studio's `Live Server` can be a good and easy option for a local server.
+Alternatively, for other IDEs, we can use an npm package `http-server`
 - No we can create and export a new directory/folder in our `src` folder and call it classes/myModule etc and create a module/class like